 Step 6: Prepare Sourdough Croutons

-In a large bowl, combine torn sourdough bread, 2 Tbsp of olive oil, and a pinch of salt.
+In a large bowl, combine torn sourdough bread, 2 tablespoon of olive oil, and a pinch of salt.
 Use your hands to toss bread with oil, making sure every piece is well-coated.
 Scatter sourdough over green bean casserole.

 Step 7: Bake Green Bean Casserole